On this page:

 Leverage higher order thinking skills

-Generative AI tools excel at explaining common concepts at lower order thinking while lacking specificity to help produce analyses requiring higher order thinking skills.
-To develop higher order thinking skills in students, follow Bloom’s Taxonomy framework, which comprises six levels of thinking: Remembering, Understanding, Applying, Analyzing, Evaluating, and Creating.
+Generative AI tools excel at explaining common concepts at lower order thinking and are constantly increasing their ability to produce logical analyses (of written prompts, data sets, and more).
+However, the efficiency at which AI produces these analyses is not matched by the empirical evidence and theoretical applications demonstrated when validating claims to these conclusions, as is often required when students are tasked to explain or demonstrate their reasoning or arrival at a conclusion.
+To leverage higher order thinking skills in students, follow Bloom’s cognitive domain and emphasize proof, rationale, and/or application of theorems in assignments and assessments.
+Bloom’s taxonomy comprises six levels of thinking: Remembering, Understanding, Applying, Analyzing, Evaluating, and Creating.
 Generally, Analyzing, Evaluating, and Creating are considered higher order thinking.

 When designing assessments, focus on encouraging students to use higher ordering skills such as finding innovative solutions (rather than relying on standard answers) and explaining their thought processes (instead of simply providing results).